Megan Brunson, Treasurer

-Megan E. Brunson, RN, MSN, CNL, CCRN-CSC, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2017.
+Megan Brunson, MSN, RN, CNL, CCRN-CSC, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2017.
+She serves a one-year term as treasurer from July 1, 2016, through June 30, 2017.

 Brunson is also a member of the Clinical Nurse Leader Association.